Using Fresh Flowers In Resin: GUIDE

 1. Flowers Are Delicate

-The process of encapsulating fresh flowers in resin involves a curing period where the resin hardens, creating a durable and glossy finish.
+The process using fresh flowers in resin involves a curing period where the resin hardens, creating a durable and glossy finish.

 However, the fragile nature of fresh flowers makes them prone to wilting, discoloration, and shrinkage when subjected to the resin’s curing process.